Ibn Danan Synagogue: Architecture

 The synagogue was once only one of several inside the walls of Fes, and not the most elaborate.
 It is entered through a simple doorway indistinguishable from the doors of nearby houses.
 The door leads immediately to a short flight of stairs that lead into the high, rectangular space of the synagogue.
 The construction is brick masonry and lime mortar, coated with plaster.
 The synagogue was built against the outer wall of the Mellah in a space where other amenities for the local community were historically located.
 Unlike many of Fez's other historic synagogues, this one was built originally built as a place of prayer rather than as a house that was subsequently converted into a synagogue.

 The main room inside the synagogue is divided by a row of three pillars.
 The interior is lit by small windows high in the walls.
 Photos taken in 1954 show a ceiling hung with numerous memorial lamps, now vanished.
 The wooden ceiling is beamed and painted.
 The walls are wainscotted with blue figured Moroccan tiles.
 The large Torah ark (hekhal), a cupboard filling the width of an entire wall, is made of carved wood.
 The wall above is decorated with intricately carved plaster work.
 Opposite the Torah ark is a raised alcove, separated from the main prayer space by a wooden screen elaborately carved with a series of arches.
 It was intended as a seating area for the congregation's more distinguished members.
-The bimah (or tevah) is accessed from this space, constructed as a small platform cantilevered out form the raised area.
+The bimah (or tevah) is accessed from this space, constructed as a small platform cantilevered out from the raised area.
 The wooden bimah is topped by a wrought iron canopy of Islamic-style arches and floral forms, culminating in a crown.

 Under the main hall is a subterranean vaulted chamber reached by a narrow staircase, which was rediscovered during restoration in the late 1990s.
 This chamber probably served as a cellar, while a passage to its side also gives access to a mikveh or bath for ritual ablutions, with access to a water source.
 Originally, the mikveh was probably open to the outside within a courtyard or at the end of an alley, but at a later point it was closed off due to the construction of new structures against the wall of the synagogue.
 The stairway was thus created from inside the synagogue to allow continued access.